Jateendra/DVC-MachineLearning-AIOPs/README.md

 ```

-So run below : (Because we want out data to be tracked by DVC , not Git)
+So run below , so this will not be pushed to git : (Because we want out data to be tracked by DVC , not Git)

 ```bash
 git rm -r --cached 'artifacts\raw_local_dir\data.csv'